-4.3.3 MOVE AND ACCUMULATOR INSTRUCTIONS
+4.3.3 MOVE INSTRUCTIONS

-Move instructions and the DSP accumulator class of instructions provide a greater degree of addressing flexibility than other instructions.
-In addition to the addressing modes supported by most MCU instructions, move and accumulator instructions also support Register Indirect with Register Offset Addressing mode, also referred to as Register Indexed mode.
+Move instructions provide a greater degree of addressing flexibility than other instructions.
+In addition to the addressing modes supported by most MCU instructions, move instructions also support Register Indirect with Register Offset Addressing mode, also referred to as Register Indexed mode.

-For the MOV instructions, the addressing mode specified in the instruction can differ for the source and destination EA.
+Note: For the MOV instructions, the addressing mode specified in the instruction can differ for the source and destination EA.
 However, the 4-bit Wb (Register Offset) field is shared by both source and destination (but typically only used by one).

-In summary, the following addressing modes are supported by move and accumulator instructions:
+In summary, the following addressing modes are supported by move instructions:

-- Register Direct
+- · Register Direct

-- Register Indirect
+- · Register Indirect

 - · Register Indirect Post-modified

-- · Register Indirect Pre-modified
+- Register Indirect Pre-modified

 - Register Indirect with Register Offset (Indexed)

-- Register Indirect with Literal Offset
+- · Register Indirect with Literal Offset

-- 8-Bit Literal
+- 8-bit Literal

-- 16-Bit Literal
+- 16-bit Literal